LuccaWang1/PetPlanner/README.md

 <br>

-![Image of homepage - when someone's logged out](/static/images/Readme_Markdown/home.png) *The Homepage when a user is logged out - conditional rendering with Jinja on the navbar is used*
+![Image of homepage - when someone's logged out](/static/images/Readme_Markdown/home.png) *The Homepage when a user is logged out - Wang chose Jinja conditional rendering on the navbar*

-![Image of dashboard - when someone's logged in](/static/images/Readme_Markdown/dashboard_zoom_in.png) *The Dashboard when a user is logged in - conditional rendering with Jinja on the navbar is used*
+![Image of dashboard - when someone's logged in](/static/images/Readme_Markdown/dashboard_zoom_in.png) *The Dashboard when a user is logged in - Wang chose Jinja conditional rendering on the navbar*
 <a name="technologies"></a>

 <br>